SeLite/SeLite.github.io/JavascriptEssential.md

 If you use SeLite Bootstrap, see also [BootstrapLoader](BootstrapLoader) > [Intercepts](BootstrapLoader#intercepts).

 # Isolate the local scope
-Often, functions need variables/symbols that are global-like (or static-like), but you don't want such symbols in the global scope (which is the Selenese scope scope for Selenium Core extensions).
-This applies mostly to Selenium Core extensions and SeLite frameworks.
+Often, functions need variables/symbols that are global-like (or static-like), but you don't want such symbols in the global scope.
+This applies mostly to [Core extensions][core extension] (which share the Selenese scope), including SeLite frameworks (as in GeneralFramework](GeneralFramework)).
 (Javascript code modules have separate scopes, so they don't need this.)

 You could have all your code defined within one long function, and then call it at the end of the file.
 However, if you name such a function, that name itself becomes part of the global scope.